OkayishDEV/VNL/README.md

 ## License

-VNL Kernel is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
+VNL Kernel is licensed under the Okay-Ish V2 Licence.

-This means you are free to use, modify, and distribute this software under the terms of the GPL, provided that any distributed modifications are also released under the same license.

 See the [LICENSE](LICENSE) file for the full license text.